Join our artist-led workshops for students from all Special Educational Needs and Disabilities settings and Pupil Referral Units.

 We recommend group sizes of up to ten depending on the needs of the group, supported by appropriate staffing ratios from the visiting organisation.
 An essential requirement for staff accessing SEND provision is to complete and return a questionnaire before visiting.

 Aspire is a partnership programme enabling audiences of all ages to enjoy and learn more about the work of John Constable by touring Salisbury Cathedral from the Meadows across the UK.
-Aspire is supported by Art Fund, and by National Lottery players through the Heritage Lottery Fund.
+Aspire is supported by Art Fund, and by National Lottery players through the National Lottery Heritage Fund.

 A workshop day typically runs from 10.30 to 14.30 with an hour for lunch included (12.00 to 13.00) but all timings within this can be flexible to suit the needs of your group.